Xilinx/XilinxCEDStore/ced/Xilinx/IPI/Versal_CPM5_PCIE_BMD_EP_Simulation_Design/readme.txt

 Testbench to exercise the same.
 Please use below version of tools to run the simulation

-Vivado Version  - 2022.2 E-EA
+Vivado Version  - 2023.2
-VCS Version     - S-2021.09-SP2
+VCS Version     - U-2023.03-1
+Questa Version  - 2023.2

 - For launching the simulation, under Project Manager -> Settings -> Simulation
-	- Update Target Simulator as VCS
+	- Update Target Simulator as VCS/Questa
 	- Update Compiled Library Location
 	- Select Generate Simulation scripts only check box
 - Click on Run Simulation under Flow Navigator.